RikkieBobby/Project3_Disney_Trivia/README.md

 ### Resources Used
 - [W3Schools](https://www.w3schools.com/)
 - [Stack Overflow](https://stackoverflow.com/)
-- [JavaPoint](https://7esl.com/5-letter-words/) - The list of five-letter words used in the game was taken from this site.
 - [List of Disney trivia questions](https://parade.com/1041219/alexandra-hurtado/disney-trivia) - I collected my trivia questions from this web post
 - [ASCII Art](https://www.asciiart.eu/art-and-design/borders) - I used this ASCII art for the border around the instructions.
-- [How to get current date and time in Python](https://www.programiz.com/python-programming/datetime/current-datetime) - I used this article to learn about the strftime() method when getting the date for my leaderboard.
-- [Pandas Sort: Your Guide to Sorting Data in Python](https://realpython.com/pandas-sort-python/) - I used this article to learn how to sort the leaderboard data for the table.
 - [Sorted function with Lambda](https://stackoverflow.com/questions/3766633/how-to-sort-with-lambda-in-python) - I used this article to learn how to use the sorted lambda function
 - [pyfiglet install](https://www.javatpoint.com/python-pyfiglet-module#:~:text=To%20install%20the%20pyfiglet%20module,pip%20install%20pyfiglet) - I used this site to learn about using the pyfiglet module for terminal fonts
 - I followed the steps in the Code Institute Python walkthrough project - Love Sandwiches when setting up my Google Sheets API.